 Of course, with the growing number of private lenders and lien holders, some may be unaware of their duty to send the documents required to release the instrument.
 Additionally, a major consequence of the secondary mortgage market is that the current mortgage holder is rarely the same as the one who provided the property owner the original loan.
 Sometimes a lender may mail the satisfaction back to the settlement agent or the mortgagor.
-When this happens many homebuyers and homeowners are unaware of the final step to record the satisfaction.
+When this happens many homebuyers and homeowners are unaware of the final step to officially release the mortgage lien.
 They’ll file away the letter with other important documents inadvertently creating a cloud on the title.

-Whether the lender or title company sends these documents to be recorded, ALTA recommends submitting the payoff letter and all other required documents to the lender within two business days of the date of Settlement.
+Whether the lender or title company sends these documents to be recorded, ALTA recommends submitting the payoff letter and all other required documents to the lender within two business days of the date of settlement.

 If the title company is responsible for sending the recording package to the Land Records Office or County Clerk, be sure to ask yourself the next question.

 3. Has the county recorder received the proper documents?

 There is a domino effect in the real estate industry.
 As home sales remain steady, so do the stacks of paperwork.
 Many municipalities and county recorders in charge of recording the subsequent release, satisfaction, termination, etc. are sometimes behind due to the influx of closings.

 Track shipments of the documents sent for recording and respond quickly to any recording rejections.
 Addressing rejected recordings will prevent any unnecessary delays.

 In order to prevent rejection, some key things to remember when sending documents to the county clerk include: